 Here’s the thing: as soon as I defined and committed myself to my goals, a burden appeared to be lifted from my shoulders.
 Instead of taking another lap around the track, I was running forward.
 I’ve even thought to myself several times since creating my goals: this one thing can make that big of a difference?!?!

 Goals are different than lists.
 A twenty-point to-do list of stuff you want to add to your blog/business does not guarantee success.
 Goals are meant to guide, to define, and to shape.
 They give you a purpose to your day-to-day and help develop your long-term mindset.
-My goals are based on elements of my job I enjoy – things I enjoy but also strengths of my business.
 As a freelancer, you have to define your own purpose (business goals) in order to be successful.
 No one is going to give you direction.
 It is solely up to you!
 When you commit to your goals and make decisions based off of them, you’ll quickly get past the petty stuff that prevents most from success.

 How will you measure your goals?
 People tend to confuse metrics with completion.
 For each one of my goals, I created a bullet point rubric of what qualified as an accomplishment and included a timeframe.
 I set three-year business objectives.
 For me, three years seemed ideal – not too short (12-month goals) and not too long (5-year goals).
 When I set these metrics for my goals, my purpose went from sentences in my notebook to tangible achievements.